-FA People's Cup 2018: Lingard, Butland & Maguire take on our skills challenge
+2018 Fifa World Cup: Lingard, Butland & Maguire take on our skills challenge

 - From the section Get Inspired

-Ahead of this year's FA People's Cup, England stars Jesse Lingard, Jack Butland and Harry Maguire take on our skills challenge to see who's the best.
+As the 2018 Fifa World Cup kicks off in Russia, England stars Jesse Lingard, Jack Butland and Harry Maguire take on our skills challenge to see who's the best.

-Find out how to sign up for the 2018 FA People's Cup here
+Find out how to get into football with the BBC Get Inspired guide and register your interest for the 2019 FA People's Cup here.

 Get Inspired Activity Finder